squillace/porter-jq/README.md

    Go 1.11, clone it into your GOPATH such as ~/go/src/github.com/YOURNAME/YOURMIXIN.
 If you are using Go 1.12+ with go modules, you may chose to clone it outside of the GOPATH.
-1. Rename the `cmd/skeletor` and `pkg/skeletor` directories to `cmd/YOURMIXIN` and
+1. Rename the `cmd/jq` and `pkg/jq` directories to `cmd/YOURMIXIN` and
    `pkg/YOURMIXIN`.
-1. Find the text `github.com/deislabs/porter-skeletor/pkg/skeletor` in the repository and change it to `github.com/YOURNAME/YOURREPO/pkg/YOURMIXIN`.
+1. Find the text `github.com/squillace/porter-jq/pkg/jq` in the repository and change it to `github.com/YOURNAME/YOURREPO/pkg/YOURMIXIN`.
-1. Find any remaining `skeletor` text in the repository and replace it with `YOURMIXIN`.
+1. Find any remaining `jq` text in the repository and replace it with `YOURMIXIN`.
 1. In `pkg/YOURMIXIN/version.go` replace `YOURNAME` with the name you would like displayed as the mixin author.
 This value is displayed as the author of your mixin when `porter mixins list` is run.
 1. Run `dep ensure`.
 Check-in `Gopkg.lock` and `vendor`.